Atomicbeast101/hawk-backup-switch/README.md

 3) Uploads that config file to SFTP endpoint.
 4) Removes the config file from `/app/.downloads`.

-If any of the tasks above fails, a Pushover notification will be sent stating that the backup failed for a specific firewall (by hostname).
+If any of the tasks above fails, a Pushover notification will be sent stating that the backup failed for a specific switch (by hostname).

 ## Setup - Docker